Read and Publish

 This Read and Publish agreement with ACM (Association for Computing Machinery) covers all journals, magazines and conference proceedings, including pure Open Access titles.

-Members of the University of Bern, the Bern University of Teacher Education and the hospitals Insel and Tiefenau can publish their articles in the ACM titles listed here in Open Access at no cost to them:
+Members of the University of Bern and the PHBern can publish their articles in the ACM titles listed here in Open Access at no cost to them:

 ACM books are not included in the agreement.

-All members of the University and the University of Teacher Education Bern as well as the hospitals Insel and Tiefenau: students, doctoral candidates, assistants, lecturers and professors.
+All members of the University and the PHBern: students, doctoral candidates, assistants, lecturers and professors.

-ACM uses the mail address to identify eligibility; therefore, we urge you to provide your mail address of the University of Bern, the University of Teacher Education Bern or the Insel or Tiefenau Hospital, respectively.
+ACM uses the mail address to identify eligibility; therefore, we urge you to provide your mail address of the University of Bern or the PHBern.

 In order to benefit from the agreement, you must be defined as "Corresponding author" of the article.